Would you believe me if I said that reading Chinese, and learning Mandarin Chinese in general, is not as difficult as it seems?

-But just like with all the others, you need to understand the system to understand the characters.
+You just need to understand the system to understand the characters.

 How to Read Chinese: The Newbie’s No-stress Guide